raul23/SimulRPi/docs/README_docs.rst

 .. important::

    This library is not a Raspberry Pi emulator nor a complete mock-up of `RPi.GPIO`_, only the most important functions that I needed for my `Darth-Vader-RPi`_ project were added.

    If there is enough interest in this library, I will eventually mock more functions from `RPi.GPIO`_.
 Thus,
    `let me know through SimulRPi's issues page`_ if you want me to add more things to this library.

-..
-   TODO: also found in GPIO module description and README

 Dependencies
 ============